Awards & Recognition

 Sponsorship Request Application

-Dr. Bies is an interventional cardiologist and Cardiac CTA Program Director in Chandler, Ariz.
-He has been active in Cardiovascular Program positions in both academic medicine and private practice, with over 40 publications in the clinical and basic sciences.
+Dr. Bies is the Chief Medical Officer for Dignity Health East Valley Hospitals.
+He Is an interventional cardiologist, and Founder and past Director of the Cardiac CTA Program in Chandler, AZ.
+He has been active in Cardiac CTA education for over 10 years.
+He has held Cardiovascular Program positions in both academic medicine and private practice, with over 40 publications in the clinical and basic sciences.
 Dr. Bies was an Assistant Professor of the Division of Cardiology at the University of Colorado School of Medicine.
 He also served as Chairman of the Cardiovascular Department and Director of the Cardiac Catheterization Laboratory at Chandler Regional Medical Center.

 Dignity Health in the East Valley is accredited by the Arizona Medical Association to provide continuing medical education for physicians.

 Dignity Health in the East Valley designates this educational activity for a maximum of 17 AMA PRA Category 1 credit(s) ™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.